Frequently asked questions

 Degree vs Certifications

-While a certificate is cheaper than a degree in cybersecurity, it takes longer and costs more.
+A degree in cybersecurity is more expensive than a certification and takes much longer.
 While the degree offers a wide range of knowledge that can be applied in many industries, it has less hands-on skills.

-On February 20, 2021, the average salary for cybersecurity professionals in the United States stood at $112,974 The average cybersecurity salary is between $65,000 (25th%) to $145,000.
-(75th%) Entry-level jobs typically offer lower salaries, but great work opportunities and greater responsibility.
+On February 20, 2019, the average salary for cybersecurity professionals was $112974 in the United States.
+The average cybersecurity salary ranges from $65,000 (25th%) up to $145,000.
+(75th%) Entry levels typically have lower salaries but offer exceptional work opportunities with greater responsibility and higher mobility.

 Microsoft and CompTIA, internationally recognized industry leaders, created the Cyber Security IT Practitioner program curriculum and hands-on labs and is designed to be able to be completed in five weeks (or ten weeks if you choose evening classes).

-First, let’s see if you qualify for a WIOA Grant that could pay for this for you (yes, that means it might be free if you qualify!)
+First, let’s find out if you are eligible for a WIOA Grant.
+This grant can cover the cost of this (yes, it might be free if you qualify!)
 Call or make an appointment today for us to call you.